MicrosoftDocs/winrt-api/windows.gaming.input/arcadestickreading.md

 ### -field Buttons
-The state of the arcade stick buttons.
+The state of the arcade stick's buttons.

 ## -remarks